How on-ramps to new asset classes can change the demographics of asset ownership

 Dapper Labs / NBA Top Shot are experiencing a similar phenomenon.
 People are buying rare digital basketball highlights, or moments, of NBA players and then trading them on the Top Shot secondary market.
 As of March 2nd, there had been over $278 million in sales from 88,000 buyers.

-Companies like Sorare and Dapper (along with many others – as well as the crypto wallet providers like MetaMask) are creating on-ramps for investors to own a piece of digital collectibles in the crypto economy.
+Companies like Sorare and Dapper (along with many others – as well as the crypto wallet providers like MetaMask and Rainbow Wallet) are creating on-ramps for investors to own a piece of digital collectibles in the crypto economy.

 If making the front cover of a Bloomberg Businessweek issue doesn’t illustrate that sneakers have been financialized and are now an asset class, then I don’t know what does.
 Sneakers are now being traded on platforms like StockX just as stocks are be traded on the Nasdaq.
 Making the comparison to a traditional stock market even more spot on, StockX recently brought in a CEO who was a senior executive and head of listings at NYSE.